JuanDBta/blog-app/README.md

 # 📖 [BLOG APP] <a name="about-project"></a>

-**[SCHOOL LIBRARY]**  The Blog app is a classic example of a blog website.
+**[BLOG APP]**  The Blog app is a classic example of a blog website.
 I created a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>